stanman71/Miranda/install.md

 ### 2 Create new virtual Instances

-- To create a project via Terraform, login with your user to the main deploy server (172.25.1.71) and enter the terraform folder
+- To create a project via Terraform, login with your user to the main deployment server (172.25.1.71) and enter the terraform folder

        >>> cd [project_folder]/terraform